 When Your Brain Betrays You

 Learning you have an impaired brain is like hitting bottom, violently, on both sides of a see-saw simultaneously.
 On one hand there’s finally an explanation for your breakdown.
-But on the other, the explanation is you’re brain is diseased, just a polite way of saying you’re insane.
+But on the other, the explanation is your brain is diseased, just a polite way of saying you’re insane.

 A sense of betrayal surely comes with every disease.
 Your body, your unique way to participate in life, your heretofore reliable, if sometimes balky body, suddenly and without pity turns on you and won’t function.
 Or worse, it means to kill you.
 The more perilous the disease the more serious the betrayal.
 With betrayal comes uncertainty.
 Can you rely on you infirm body?